 Watercress leaves carry 0.31 mg of oxalic acid per 100 g of leaves.
-Oxalic acid is a naturally-occurring substance found in some vegetables, which may crystallize as oxalate stones in the urinary-tract in some people.
-It is therefore, people with known oxalate urinary tract stones are advised to avoid eating vegetables belonging to the Brassica family.
+Oxalic acid is a naturally-occurring substance found in some vegetables, which may crystallize as oxalate stones in the urinary tract in some people.
+Therefore, individuals with known oxalate urinary tract stones are advised to avoid eating vegetables belonging to the Brassica family.

 Being a Brassica family vegetable, cress may also contain goitrogens, which may interfere with thyroid hormone production and can cause thyroxin hormone deficiency in individuals with thyroid dysfunction.
 (Medical disclaimer).

 <<-Back to Vegetable Nutrition from Watercress.
 Visit here for an impressive list of vegetables with complete illustrations of their nutrition facts and health benefits.